laravel/bootcamp.laravel.com/resources/docs/livewire/showing-chirps.md

 > **Note**
 > Returning all Chirps at once won't scale in production.
 Take a look at Laravel's powerful [pagination](https://laravel.com/docs/pagination) to improve performance.

 Finally, every time a new Chirp is created, we need to update the list of Chirps.
-We can do this by using [Livewire's events](https://livewire.laravel.com/docs/events):
+We can do this using [Livewire events](https://livewire.laravel.com/docs/events).
+Let's dispatch an event each time a new Chirp is created:

 ```php tab=Class filename=resources/views/livewire/chirps/create.blade.php
 <?php